watbulb/FireHawk/Home.md

  - RPi CSI Camera
  - `Optional`: FireStep motion control board needed to interface machine with steppers

+ **Note:** The RPi CSI Camera is needed for the nodejs server to operate properly.
+It is recommended that you install it on your Pi before starting the install process.

 ## Writing the installer to the SD card
 ### Obtaining installer files on Windows and Mac
 Installer archive is around **17MB** and contains all firmware files and the installer.